-Biden monitoring China COVID unrest as US rallies pop up
+Biden monitoring China Covid unrest as US rallies pop up

 - 'Solidarity' -

-Around 100 people, many of them students, gathered in Washington Monday to call for greater freedoms and mourn those who died when a blaze tore through a building in northwestern Xinjiang's capital Urumqi last week.
+Around 100 people, many of them students, gathered in Washington to call for greater freedoms and mourn those who died in Urumqi.

-Officials said 10 people were killed, and many blamed Covid lockdowns in the city for hampering rescue efforts.

 "(Officials) are borrowing the pretext of Covid, but using excessively strict lockdowns to control China's population.
 They disregarded human lives," said a Chinese student surnamed Chen.